-This is the unique number that identifies this particular base station.
+IP Address This is the unique number that identifies this particular base station.
 The address is allocated by the network administrator, and is only valid within that network.

-Typically, you will need to add a route to any PC that wishes to connect to the base station from outside the network (refer to "Defining Routes for a Networked PC" on page 16).
+Typically, you will need to add a route to any PC that wishes to connect to the base station from outside the network (refer to "Defining Routes for a Networked PC" on page 15).
 On the TB8100, the IP address 0.0.0.0 (i.e. the IP address field in the Service Kit is blank) means that the Ethernet interface is not enabled, and the base station will not appear on the network at all.
 When configured with this address, direct Service Kit connection remains permanently available at the control panel.

-Subnet Mask

-The subnet mask is a bit mask used to tell how many bits in the IP address identify the particular subnetwork, and how many bits (the rest) represent an individual host within that subnet.
+Subnet Mask The subnet mask is a bit mask used to tell how many bits in the IP address identify the particular subnetwork, and how many bits (the rest) represent an individual host within that subnet.
 For instance, a subnet mask of 255.255.255.0 means that the first 24 bits (3 8-bit bytes) of the IP address identify the subnet, and the remaining 8 bits identify a particular host (e.g. a base station or Syslog server) within that subnet.
 The subnet mask will be determined by the network administrator.
+Default Gateway The default gateway address is used by the base station when an IP packet's destination address is outside the local subnet.
+The default gateway is usually an interface belonging to a router that is connected to the outside world.
+The default gateway address will be determined by the network administrator, and may be left blank.